Rodgath/Dilaz-Metabox-Options/README.md

-# Dilaz Metaboxes Options Sample
+# Dilaz Metaboxes Options
-A useful sample/example on how to use Dilaz-Metabox-Plugin
+This helps you to integrate [Dilaz Metaboxes Plugin](https://github.com/Rodgath/Dilaz-Metaboxes-Plugin) into your WordPress theme/plugin development.